 The Engineering Alumni Society, through the Student Engagement Committee, collaborates with student organizations at SEAS providing alumni contacts for student events.
 Currently, the Student Engagement Committee is organizing a series of networking dinners with alumni and the student groups.
 In previous years, career panels were held.
 The Committee is also exploring arranging talks with alumni and holding more career events.
 If you are interested in participating, please contact Sevile Mannickarottu (ESE’99) via email at or Jay Olman (MEAM ‘08) at .

-Homecoming for the University was held on Saturday, November 9, 2013.
+Homecoming for the University will be held on Saturday, November 1, 2014.
 Check out the events photo archive for pictures from years past.

 The Engineering Alumni Society organizes and hosts a forum dedicated to providing all University students and alumni a simple look at patents.
 It brings together speakers from the USPTO, Fortune 100 companies, and top law firms to explain the basic content of a patent, how to get a patent, how patent licensing works, the University's patent policy, and discuss careers in patent law.
 After an hour-long presentation on these topics, the forum is opened for thirty minutes to answer any questions from attendees.
 The forum is given every two years in the Spring semester at the Engineering school.
 The most recent Patent Presentation was held on March 19, 2013.